slutzo/saucepan/README.md

           resources/boxart/<rom_name>.png and resources/bezels/<rom_name>.png respectively.

 Arguments:
+  -a|--alt-save
+      Use a pre-created save area instead of building a new one from scratch.

   -b|--builtin-core <platform>
       Use a built-in ALU core.
 This will make your UCE file substantially smaller.
       <platform> must be genesis, mame2003plus, mame2010, nes, snes, atari2600,